-FWS students are paid at a rate of \$8.00/hour and cannot work in excess of 20 hours/week (see "Disbursements" for more information).
+FWS students are paid at a rate of \$9.00/hour and cannot work in excess of 20 hours/week (see "Disbursements" for more information).
 For more information on Student Employment, please refer to the Student Employment Handbook.

 Cal Grants: Cal Grants A,B & C are state-funded, need-based, grants given to California college students and do not have to be repaid.
-Students must be California residents, enrolled at least half-time (6 units), have a high school diploma and meet federal aid requirements.
-Cal Grants B & C are the only CalGrant awards offered at SWC.
+Students must be California residents, enrolled at least half-time (6 units), have a high school diploma and meet federal and state aid requirements.
+Cal Grants B & C are the only Cal Grant awards offered at SWC.

 The deadline date for high school students to apply for entitlement grants and for university transfer students to apply for competitive grants is March 2nd.
-To apply, students must file a FAFSA and submit a GPA verification to CSAC by the deadline (SWC students who have completed 16 degree applicable units will have their GPA automatically calculated and submitted to CSAC).
+To apply, students must file a FAFSA and submit a GPA verification to the California Student Aid Commission (CSAC) by the deadline (SWC students who have completed 16 degree applicable units may have their GPA automatically calculated and submitted to CSAC).
 Community college students wishing to apply for a competitive grant also have a second filing deadline of September 2nd.
-Cal Grant B pays up to \$1,473 per year and Cal Grant C pays up to \$547 per year.
+Cal Grant B pays up to \$1,648 per year and Cal Grant C pays up to \$547 per year.
+Please refer to the CSAC website for more information.